imrn99/meshing-samples/README.md

 as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [SPDX]: https://spdx.dev

+ ## Credit

+ All files of this repository are either:

+ - made by myself
+ - credited to the original author & licensed under terms that do not conflict with their redistribution through this repository